-1. Source Restrictions for Unregistered Entities Seeking to Contribute to Wisconsin Committees tribes.
+If a Section 527 organization or nonresident PAC registers as a PAC in Wisconsin, it is prohibited from accepting contributions from corporations, associations, labor unions, or tribes.
 WIS.
 STAT. § 11.1112.
-If a section 527 organization or nonresident PAC registers as an independent expenditure committee, no source restrictions apply, but it cannot contribute to committees other than another independent expenditure committee or a referendum committee.
+If a Section 527 organization or nonresident PAC registers as an independent expenditure committee, no source restrictions apply, but it cannot contribute to committees other than another independent expenditure committee or a referendum committee.
 WIS.
-STAT. §§ 11.0601(3)(b), 11.1112.
-If a section 527 organization or nonresident PAC is not required to register in Wisconsin, but chooses to contribute to Wisconsin committees, the law is unclear as to what, if any, source restrictions would apply.
+STAT. § 11.0601(3)(b), 11.1112.

+If a Section 527 organization or nonresident PAC is not required to register in Wisconsin, but chooses to contribute to Wisconsin committees, the law is unclear as to what, if any, source restrictions would apply.